yimyom/odroid-xu4-setup/README.md

 	Then login on the desktop with the credentials as given at https://wiki.odroid.com/odroid-xu4/os_images/linux/ubuntu_4.14/20181203#access_credentials

-	At this stage you have a fully functional ODroid XU4 desktop.
+	At this stage you have a fully functional Odroid XU4 desktop.
 The next step will be to install Kodi and remove this direct desktop access so that your box will directly boot on the Kodi interface more like a regular TV set

 10. Open a terminal (search in the menu on the top-left of the screen)